Washington County, Oregon: Economy

 Washington County is centered on a fertile plain that attracted farmers before the first wagon trains.
 In 1997, orchards covered 8,403 acre of the county's lands and 1,163 acre were devoted to vineyards.
 Agriculture is still a major industry in Washington County, as are lumber, manufacturing, and food processing.

 The development of a large electronics industry during the 1980s and 1990s is the dominating factor of the county economy, and contributing to the creation of Oregon's Silicon Forest.
 California-based Intel, Oregon's largest private-sector employer, has its largest concentration of employees in the county, mainly in Hillsboro.
-Other technology companies include Electro Scientific Industries, FEI Company, Qorvo, Tektronix, SolarWorld, Planar Systems, and EPSON.
+Other technology companies include Electro Scientific Industries, FEI Company, Qorvo, Amazon, Tektronix, SolarWorld, Planar Systems, and EPSON.

 Nike, one of two Fortune 500 corporations based in Oregon, has its headquarters in Washington County.
 Until it was acquired by IBM, Sequent Computer Systems was headquartered near Nike.
 Other companies with headquarters in Washington County include optical instruments manufacturer Leupold & Stevens, Columbia Sportswear, and Reser's Fine Foods.